MichaelLarocca/blog-michael-jude-larocca/posts/2022/10-22/LinkedIn-AustinHenline.md

 **You can create a cover photo using free resources, such as [Figma](https://www.figma.com/), and you can use license-free pictures and images from sites, such as [Pixabay](https://pixabay.com/).**

-If designing a cover photo is not your thing, you can pay someone else to create it.
-I paid for mine using [Fiverr](https://www.fiverr.com/).
+If you are uncomfortable designing a cover photo, you can hire someone else to create it.
+I used [Fiverr](https://www.fiverr.com/).

 ---